yetanotherfrancisdeveloper/yetanotherfrancisdeveloper/README.md

   <li><strong>Python</strong>: I read and write python on a daily basis.
 I love the language and what the community has built with it.</li>
   <li><strong>Torch</strong>: I love deep learning and I really like using torch to deliver my solutions.</li>
   <li><strong>R</strong>: While I prefer python, I think R is still an important language when it comes to statistical analysis and machine learning.
 Don't get me wrong, I like the language, but not as much as I like python.</li>
+  <li><strong>Kotlin</strong>: I recently started developing Android applications in my spare time for fun and to meet some needs of my own and others.</li>
 <br>

 [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=yetanotherfrancisdeveloper&theme=dracula)](https://github.com/yetanotherfrancisdeveloper/github-readme-stats)